 Currently US NASA astronauts travelling to the ISS launch aboard the Russian Soyuz spacecraft and rocket as part of a co-partnership with the Russian space agency Roscosmos.

-But NASA’s new partnership with Elon Musk’s SpaceX will see American launches take place from the United States for the first time since the retirement of the Space Shuttle in 2011.
+But NASA’s new partnership with Elon Musk’s SpaceX is marking the first American launches from the United States since the retirement of the Space Shuttle in 2011.

 NASA astronauts Doug Hurley (left) and Bob Behnken during crew extraction rehearsals from the SpaceX Crew Dragon, 13 August 2019 at Cape Canaveral, Florida.
 Credit: (NASA/Bill Ingalls)

-Crew Dragon astronauts Behken and Hurley will lift off atop the Falcon 9 rocket before being accelerated to speeds of about 27,000 km per hour.
+Crew Dragon astronauts Behken and Hurley lifted off atop the Falcon 9 rocket before being accelerated to speeds of about 27,000 km per hour.

-Once in Earth orbit, the crew and SpaceX Mission Control will communicate to ensure all is going to plan.
-24 hours later, Crew Dragon will begin to dock with the International Space Station.
+Once in Earth orbit, the crew and SpaceX Mission Control on Earth communicated to ensure all was going to plan.
+Crew Dragon then docked with the International Space Station at 10:16am EDT (15:16 BST) on Sunday 31 May.

 If all goes to plan, NASA will certify Crew Dragon for future missions to the space station.